Haradrim/Project-new-media-2016/README.md

 # Project new media 2016

-Hello, my name is Sander Vervaeke and I'm a Belgian student NMCT (new media and communication technology).
+Hello, my name is Sander V and I'm a Belgian student NMCT (new media and communication technology).
 This is my first ever project created in Unity, I really enjoyed working in Unity and definitly will work on more projects in the future.
 This project was created for the course new media where we learn to create applications in combination with hardware like: Kinect, Wii, Arduino, Leap-motion.…